 Everything is finally ready to run for more than 6000 hours without interruption.

-During the season, the quality of the water is checked twice a day.
-Filters are checked, cleaned or changed if necessary, and the water level readjusted if required.
-The pool deck, handrails and sun loungers are disinfected every day.
+During the season the water quality is checked twice a day, the filters are checked, cleaned or changed if necessary, the water level readjusted if necessary.
+Every day the pool deck, ramps and sunbeds are disinfected.

-In order to remedy any malfunctions as quickly as possible, we carry out additional tests every morning before the pool opens and again during the day.
-These tests are carried out using the same ambulatory equipment as the ARS.
-The results of the tests we carry out and any corrective action taken are recorded in the pool's health logbook.
-This record is made available to the ARS.
+In order to remedy any malfunction as quickly as possible, we carry out additional tests every morning before the pool opens and then during the day.
+These tests are carried out with the same ambulatory equipment as the ARS.
+The results of the tests we carry out and any corrective actions are recorded in the pool's health booklet.
+This booklet is made available to the ARS.

-As a last resort, these actions may lead us to close the bath while we bring it back under control.
+These actions can lead to the bath being closed down to bring it back under control as a last resort.
 This has happened once for a few hours in 10 years of operation.

-Similarly, before the start of each season, the whirlpool bath and its circuits are completely emptied, disinfected and then put back in the water.
-Only drinking water is authorised by the ARS.
-The water is heated at a rate of around 4°C per 24 hours.
+Also, before the start of each season, the whirlpool and its circuits are completely emptied, disinfected and then put back in the water.
+Only the use of drinking water is authorised by the ARS.
+The water is heated at a rate of about 4°C per 24 hours.

 Probes and measuring devices are calibrated and possibly recalibrated for a new season.

-The whirlpool machinery is similar to that of a swimming pool in terms of filtration and automatic chlorine and pH dosing.
-Then there are the massage and air jet pumps (blowers) and a safety system specific to whirlpool baths.
+The machinery of the whirlpool is similar to that of a swimming pool as far as filtration and automatic chlorine and pH dosage are concerned.
+In addition, there are massage and air jet pumps (blowers) and a safety system specific to whirlpools.
 All this is subject to preventive maintenance.

 Everything is finally ready to run for more than 6000 hours without interruption.

-Every week during the opening season, the whirlpool is emptied, cleaned and put back in the water.
+During the opening season, the whirlpool is emptied, cleaned and reopened every week.

 The higher temperature (up to 37°C) requires stricter sanitary rules.
-Our daily checks may lead us to close the bath for the few hours necessary to compensate for any drift in water quality.
+Our daily checks may lead us to close the bath for a few hours to compensate for any drift in water quality.

-The ARS also carries out random, unannounced checks on the quality of swimming pool and whirlpool water.
+The ARS also randomly checks the quality of the pool water and the whirlpool.

-In addition, the ARS carries out more complex laboratory tests on the physical and bacteriological aspects of the water samples taken during these inspections.
-The results are recorded in an ARS memo that we are required to display.
-Any loss of control over water quality, whether due to our fault or not, as observed by the ARS, would lead to the prefect closing the bath.
-It would then be possible to reopen the bath only after the ARS has been made available to check the situation.
+In addition, the ARS carries out more complex laboratory tests on the physical and bacteriological aspects of the water samples taken during these controls.
+The results are recorded in a note from the ARS which we are required to display.
+A loss of control of the quality of the water, whether it is our fault or not, noted by the ARS, would lead to a prefectural closure of the bath.
+Its reopening would then only be possible after the ARS has been brought under control and is available to observe it.

-Don't hesitate to consult this note from the ARS, which is available on the notice board in the club house.
+Do not hesitate to consult this note from the ARS which is available on the notice board in the club house.

 Water quality is everyone's business

-We check daily that the automatic pH and chlorine dosing systems are working properly and correct any drift.
-However, we can only observe any drift in water quality after the fact.
-We correct these deviations through actions that are often invisible to bathers.
-But in certain cases of pollution defined by the health authority (ARS), we have to close the bath and replace all or part of the water.
+We check daily that the pH and chlorine dosage systems are working properly and that any deviations are corrected.
+However, we can only notice any drift in the quality of the water after the fact.
+We correct these drifts by actions that are often not perceptible to bathers.
+But in certain cases of pollution defined by the health authority (ARS) we have to close the bath and replace all or part of the water.

 Les Thalassîles is a small tourist residence (10 villas), the size of a hamlet.
 This size encourages responsible behaviour by everyone.
-Sharing the swimming pool also means that we can pool the considerable resources needed to maintain good-quality water.
+Moreover, the sharing of the swimming pool allows the pooling of the important means necessary to maintain a good quality of water.

-Water quality is everyone's business, and we are committed to a strict process to achieve it, for everyone's sake. your contribution through compliance with health rules is essential.
+Water quality is everyone's business, and we are committed to a strict process to achieve this for the benefit of all, but your contribution through compliance with health rules is essential.

 Accessibility of whirlpool